Expert Reviews – Marsabit NP

 3/5

-Among the most remote and surprising of Kenya’s national parks, Marsabit protects the forested upper slopes of an isolated massif surrounded on all sides by the arid badlands characteristic of northern Kenya.
-It is serviced by what must surely be the country’s quietest game lodge, set on a low cliff above a first-fringed crater lake teeming with birds.
-I have had great elephant viewing here, and other wildlife includes greater kudu and the forest-dwelling bushbuck, Sykes monkey and black-and-white colobus, but otherwise I felt it to be pretty low key in terms of game viewing, and probably not worth visiting unless you plan to continue northward to Ethiopia or westward to Lake Turkana, in which case it make for a wonderfully refreshing stopover.
+Among the most remote and surprising of Kenya’s national parks, Marsabit protects the upper slopes of an isolated massif surrounded on all sides by the arid badlands characteristic of the country’s north.
+Mount Marsabit is volcanic in origin, and its fertile slopes are swathed in lush tropical forest and studded with ancient calderas, two of which frame permanent crater lakes, while a third hold a seasonal lake.
+I have often seen elephant and buffalo come to drink at these magnificently scenic lakes.
+Otherwise wildlife viewing is rather low-key, and the most likely reason you would visit is to break the drive northward to Ethiopia or westward to Lake Turkana, in which case it makes for a wonderfully refreshing stopover.
 Of interest further afield is a scattering of ‘singing wells’, named for the local Borena custom of singing while several dozen of them form a queue along up the steep walls to pass along buckets of water one-by-one.

 Expert